withparadox2/Slowly/README.md

 A lite web version of [Slowly](https://www.getslowly.com/en/).

+Slowly has blocked this website and I won't publish a new replacement.
+However, you can choose to clone this project and run it locally on your computer.

 ## Overview
 Through this website one can send or receive letters, check and update location.
 Since the official web version has also been released, I'd like to introduce some unique features embeded inside this web version of Slowly and more are coming: